The receding tide of monetary liquidity is exposing long glossed over financial vulnerabilities and systemic risks.

 Tightening financial conditions are increasing investors’ attention on financial weaknesses and potential threats to financial stability.

 A prime example of this was last week’s turmoil in the UK where the announcement of new unfunded tax cuts threw the government bond market (gilts) in a spin, forcing the Bank of England (BoE), as the lender of last resort, to intervene in an attempt to restore orderly market function.
 Within a week, the UK 10-year yield soared to 4.6 percent from 3.29 percent, while the pound plunged from 1.14 to the USD to a low of 1.03, a record low against the greenback.
 Fearing systemic failure, the BoE, which had intended to start to sell the government bonds it had accumulated during the COVID-19 pandemic on Oct.
-3, announced a temporary bond purchase program to run daily until Oct.
+3, announced a temporary bond purchase programme to run daily until Oct.
 14.

 What do we believe was the cause of such a fallout?
 Against the backdrop of precarious national finances and double-digit inflation, the new government’s economic policy lacked credibility.
 New tax cuts of some two percent of GDP, on top of the previously announced energy support package of some six percent of GDP, were perceived as adding to inflationary pressures and increasing the national debt to unsustainable levels.
 The market’s expectation of peak interest rates was pushed beyond six percent at one point.
 The FTSE All-Share reached a one-year low.